-This issue of the Texas Tech University Ethics Journal introduces ethical issues encountered in the practice of medicine as a regular feature.
+This issue of the Texas Tech University Ethics Journal introduces ethical issues encountered in the practice of medicine.
 We introduce the role of medical ethics with a focus on Sir William Osler and the continuing need for role models in medicine.
-Once described by a student as having "a vivid personality as well as the finest mind and character" (Bliss 1999, 234), Osler could be described as the role model for all physicians(Berk 1987).
-Medical students seek role models during their training first as medical students, later as residents and practitioners.
+Once described by a student as having "a vivid personality as well as the finest mind and character" (Bliss, 1999, p.
+234), Osler could be described as the role model for all physicians (Berk, 1987).
+Medical students seek role models during their training first as medical students and continue this search as residents and practitioners.
 The Center for Ethics, Humanities & Spirituality at the School of Medicine was formed, in part, to encourage an appreciation of ethical conduct and the preservation of values that are the necessary foundation to earn the respect and admiration reserved for those we call role models.
-In a companion piece in this issue, Dr. Biva Narsing explores her role models during her time in medical school in Lubbock and Amarillo.
-She articulates for all of us the need to hold in high esteem those among us who exhibit the best in ethical behavior.

-This paper will further explore the reasons why role models are important in this time when our nation's healthcare system is both fragile and more necessary than ever.
-Healthcare has been at the epicenter of the changes in society as we have seen social relationships change, economic conditions become more bifurcated, and opportunities expand for some, but not all of our population.
+This paper will explore the reasons why role models are important in this time when our nation's healthcare system is both fragile and more necessary than ever.
+Healthcare has been at the epicenter of changes in society as we have seen social relationships change, economic conditions become more bifurcated, and opportunities expand for some, but not all of our population.
 It may seem that role models are a vestige of an idealized past, but to the those who look, it is clear that role models still inspire us from within our own communities.
 As ethical leaders of medicine emerge to meet today's challenging conditions, this journal will provide a home for exploration of how best to meet our common interests thoughtfully and with compassion for those who depend on medicine at their most vulnerable point.

 Role models are particularly important in the lives of physicians in training, and remain so throughout the early years of the physician's career.
 The ethical aspirations of medicine are not tied to the political winds of change.
-Although medicine is influenced by larger social and political values, it has its own norms and traditions(Gawande 2016).
+Although medicine is influenced by larger social and political values, it has its own norms and traditions (Gawande, 2016).
 For physicians, therefore, it is important to be aware of the unique place of medical ethics within our profession as well as our nation.
 We are stronger when we understand one another, listen, and learn from one another.
 Role models are powerful teachers precisely because they teach us who we are, and show us who we could become.

-Role models differ from mentors because while a mentor has in mind the mentee's growth and development(Souba 2000), a role model is not necessarily involved in an affected person's daily life.
-Role models may have a profound effect on the individual through example or influence (Wright et al. 1997).
-Medical students perceive individuals as role models because of their personal and professional behaviors and attributes (Benbassat 2014).
+Role models differ from mentors because while a mentor has in mind the mentee's growth and development (Souba, 2000), a role model is not necessarily involved in an affected person's daily life.
+Role models may have a profound effect on the individual through example or influence (Wright, Kern, Kolodner, Howard, & Brancati, 1997).
+Medical students perceive individuals as role models because of their personal and professional behaviors and attributes (Benbassat, 2014).
 Students who witness unethical behavior readily recognize this.
-Because we teach the importance of ethical conduct, students who witness bad behavior may become confused (Feudtner, Christakis and Christakis 1994).
-This suggests the importance of affirming institutional commitment to ethical norms as equally important as teaching ethics.
+Because we teach the importance of ethical conduct, students who witness bad behavior may become confused (Feudtner, Christakis, & Christakis, 1994).
+This suggests the affirmation of institutional commitment to ethical norms is equal in importance to the teaching of ethics.
 There is clearly a need for open conversation about the values of compassion, dignity, and reason in the practice of patient care.